HH35 MEng Mechanical Engineering / Naval Engineering (4 yrs)

 A*AA (Including A* in Mathematics or Physics.
 General Studies not accepted)

-38 points, 18 at higher level to include 6 in mathematics and 6 in physics; standard level 5 English
+38 points, 18 at higher level to include 6 in Mathematics and 6 in Physics; standard level 5 English

 English Language requirements

 If your first language is not English, we need to ensure that your listening, written and spoken English skills would enable you to enjoy the full benefit of your studies.
-For entry onto our programmes, you will need an International English Language Testing System (IELTS) score of 6.5 or an equivalent qualification.
+For entry onto our courses, you will need an International English Language Testing System (IELTS) score of 6.5 or an equivalent qualification.

-Intake: Intake 95-100 (total part 1 Mechanical Engineering cohort)
+Intake: 120-140 (total part 1 Mechanical Engineering cohort)

-Average applicants per place: 14
+Average applicants per place: 9

-While the average level entry onto our degree programmes is among the highest in the UK, we always look carefully at each individual application.
+While the average level entry onto our degree courses is among the highest in the UK, we always look carefully at each individual application.
 In addition to your examination grades, we also take into account your personal statement and references.
 These give us an indication of your personal attributes and your enthusiasm for your chosen area of study.

 All individuals are selected and treated on their relative merits and abilities in line with the University’s Equal Opportunities Policy.
 Disabled applicants will be treated according to the same procedures as any other applicant with the added involvement of the Disability Office to assess their needs.
-The programme may require adaptation for students with disabilities (e.g. hearing impairment, visual impairment, mobility difficulties, dyslexia), particularly the practical laboratory sessions, and we will attempt to accommodate students wherever possible.
+The course may require adaptation for students with disabilities (e.g. hearing impairment, visual impairment, mobility difficulties, dyslexia), particularly the practical laboratory sessions, and we will attempt to accommodate students wherever possible.